 Real Estate Services - Are you looking for a real estate agent to help you in the process of finding a home?
-Call up the website of the Yellow Pages under www.gelbeseiten.de and enter 'Immobilienmakler' and the name of your town to obtain a list of local estate agents near your place of residence.
-Be wary, though: in most cases, the use of a real estate agent is usually not necessary due to the sufficient quantity of available housing and comes with considerable fees.
+Call up the Yellow Pages website and enter 'Immobilienmakler' and the name of your town to obtain a list of local estate agents near your place of residence.
+Be wary, though: in most cases, the use of a real estate agent is not necessary due to the sufficient quantity of available housing and comes with considerable fees.
 The finder’s fee may range from one to three months’ rent.
 If you seek reimbursement of fees, you must provide significant justification in writing to the housing director and receive prior approval before making use of Immobilien services.
 For further information on real estate agents contact the local Housing Management Office.

 2. Being a good neighbor

 Found a new home?
 Great!

 You can get off to a good start by introducing yourself to your new neighbors.
 It is not a requirement, of course, but it is an easy way to get acquainted with your immediate environment and allows you to learn who your neighbors are.
 Who knows, it might be the start of long-lasting friendships with locals!

 The following is a brief list of the ordinances and rules you need to know to build a good relationship with your neighbors: